hamzahd4/304final.github.io/Ethical Lens.md

 These principles were viewed for analysis of CHATGPT impacts on society.
 It is imperative this technology is programmed ethically for the overall well-being of society.
-General Ethical Principle in the ACM code of ethics:  A computing professional should Contribute to society and to human well-being, acknowledging that all people are stakeholders in computing.
+General Ethical Principle in the ACM code of ethics:  A computing professional should contribute to society and to human well-being, acknowledging that all people are stakeholders in computing.

 Fairness and transparency built into this technology will bring a positive impact for society